What is the maintenance of natural pools like?

 In conclusion, the maintenance of natural pools is simple because they have no chemicals and the water almost cleans itself.

-But it is important that every year you apply the proper maintenance so that the decorative elements, the filter and the water are clean.
+But it is important that you apply proper maintenance every year to keep the decorative elements, filter and water clean.

-Also, don’t forget that good solar LED lights can enhance the swimming experience on a summer night.
+Also, don’t forget that good solar LED lights can enhance the bathing experience on a summer night.